Jam the Chaos

 LONG DISTANCE

-- Eligibility: Students from rural areas, offshore islands, or overseas.
+- Eligibility: students from rural areas, offshore islands, or overseas.

-- Applications are reviewed on a rolling basis.
+- Applications are reviewed on a first-come, first-reviewed basis.
 Please submit the application form by 2026/01/17 23:59.

 Invite Friends & Win Rewards